ghostbsd/documentation/README.md

 GhostBSD Documentation portal
 =============================
-This Documentaion repository wil replace https://wiki.ghostbsd.org and builds automatically on every changes pushed in.
+This Documentation repository wil replace https://wiki.ghostbsd.org and builds automatically on every changes pushed in.

 It uses Sphinx, myst-parser, [readthedocs.io](https://ghostbsd-documentation-portal.readthedocs.io) hook to produce documentation from the Markdown source files in this repository.